gbdixg/gbdixg.github.io/about.md

 After a few permanent roles, I got the opportunity to work as a consultant on a major office relocation and Windows platform transformation project.
 Over the next few years, I worked as a consultant for numerous financial companies on major Windows projects in the City of London.

-I don't get a much time to blog due to the all-encompassing nature of project work and looking after two daughters (now both teenagers!).
+I don't get much time to blog due to the all-encompassing nature of project work and looking after two daughters (now both teenagers!).

 ##### Disclaimers:
 **Views expressed are soley my own**.